mcventus/The-Gold-Miner/README.md

 **Project description:**

-A Gold miner game that enables the player to travel around the world and collect huge amount of Gold.
+A Gold Miner Game that enables the player to travel around the world and mine for gold.

 ## figma